The Avengers [Helicarrier -eq 2nd-Act]

 Introduction:

 I enjoyed The Avengers.
 I really did.
 I laughed with everyone in the theater when Loki got his "come-upance".
 I laughed with everyone when the older gentleman talked to a naked Banner.
 I laughed at schwarma (sp?).
 I initially gawked and then understood Banner always being angry.
-Etc. Etc. As a culmination of the Marvel Cinematic Universe, I dug the bad place out of this film.
+Etc. Etc. As a culmination of the Marvel Cinematic Universe, I dug the hell out of this film.

 Prelude: